kdgregory/log4j-aws-appenders/docs/sns.md

 Name                        | Description
 ----------------------------|----------------------------------------------------------------
 `topicName`                 | The name of the SNS topic that will receive messages; may use [substitutions](substitutions.md).
 No default value.
-See below for more information.
+See [below](#arn-versus-name) for more information.
 `topicArn`                  | The ARN of the SNS topic that will receive messages; may use [substitutions](substitutions.md).
 No default value.
-See below for more information.
+See [below](#arn-versus-name) for more information.
 `autoCreate`                | If present and "true", the topic will be created if it does not already exist.
 This may only be used when specifying topic by name, not ARN.
 `subject`                   | If used, attaches a subject to each message sent; no default value.
-See below for more information.
+See [below](#message-format) for more information.
 `synchronous`               | If `true`, the appender will operate in [synchronous mode](design.md#synchronous-mode), sending messages from the invoking thread on every call to `append()`.
 `truncateOversizeMessages`  | If `true` (the default), truncate any messages that are too large for SNS; if `false`, discard them.
 See [below](#oversize-messages) for more information.
-`discardThreshold`          | The threshold count for discarding messages; default is 10,000.
-See [design doc](design.md#message-discard) for more information.
+`discardThreshold`          | The maximum number of messages that can remain queued before they're discarded; default is 10,000.
+See the [design doc](design.md#message-discard) for more information.
 `discardAction`             | Which messages will be discarded once the threshold is passed: `oldest` (the default), `newest`, or `none`.
 `useShutdownHook`           | Controls whether the appender uses a shutdown hook to attempt to process outstanding messages when the JVM exits.
-This is `true` by default, set to `false` to disable.
-Ignored for Log4J2.
+This is `true` by default; set to `false` to disable.
+Ignored for Log4J2, which has its own shutdown hook.
 See [docs](design.md#shutdown) for more information.

 Note: the `batchDelay` parameter exists but is ignored; the SNS appender attempts to send messages immediately.